-With activated circulating pump the bimetal at the nozzle block preheater controls its operation.
+With activated circulating pump the thermostat at the nozzle block preheater controls its operation.
 When the ambient temperature is less than 5 °C it is turned on.
-Not time-dependent and not limited.

-Starting from a temperature <5 °C, the duration of the nozzle block preheating is prolonged, depending on the determined temperature.
+The duration of the nozzle block preheating is prolonged, depending on the determined temperature.
 The burner motor does not run during the entire preheating time.
 It starts at the latest 12 seconds before the expiry of the determined preheating time with the initial cycle.
-The time of the initial cycle can thus be extended to a maximum of 140 seconds.
+The time of the initial cycle can thus be extended to a maximum of 108 seconds.

 The further procedure is as described.